FudanDISC/ReForm-Eval/README.md

 ```

 ### Evaluation Using Our Benchmark
 Our benchmark provides accuracy and instability as metrics for each task, to quantify the model performance.
-The accuracy, the format hit rate and instability can be viewed in `--output_dir path/log.txt`.
+The accuracy, the format hit rate and instability can be viewed in `output_dir_path/log.txt`.

 ## 🖋 Citation
 If ReForm-Eval has been beneficial to your research and work, please cite our work using the following format: